metio/terraform-provider-k8s/docs/data-sources/networking_k8s_io_ingress_class_v1_manifest.md

 Optional:

-- `controller` (String) Controller refers to the name of the controller that should handle this class.
+- `controller` (String) controller refers to the name of the controller that should handle this class.
 This allows for different 'flavors' that are controlled by the same controller.
-For example, you may have different Parameters for the same implementing controller.
+For example, you may have different parameters for the same implementing controller.
 This should be specified as a domain-prefixed path no more than 250 characters in length, e.g. 'acme.io/ingress-controller'.
 This field is immutable.
 - `parameters` (Attributes) IngressClassParametersReference identifies an API object.
 This can be used to specify a cluster or namespace-scoped resource. (see [below for nested schema](#nestedatt--spec--parameters))

 <a id="nestedatt--spec--parameters"></a>